strongX509/cyber/Virtual_Private_Networks/IKEv2_EAP_TLS.md

 ### VPN Server Configuration

-The top-level configuration file is `/etc/swanctl/swanctl.conf` which also defines the pool used to allocate *Virtual IP* addresses and stores the *EAP* credentials of all remote access clients:
+The top-level configuration file is `/etc/swanctl/swanctl.conf` which also defines the pool used to allocate *Virtual IP* addresses:

 ```console
 connections {